 - Internet allowance

-As soon as the period during which you reserve leave hours has ended, you are to take up the reserved leave within one year.
-This means that if you start saving for a period of three years in 2017, you will have to take up the hours reserved for a sabbatical leave in 2020.
+As soon as the stipulated savings period is over, you have to take your reserved leave within one year, unless you have made other written agreements about this.
+That means that, if you start saving for a period of three years e.g. in 2019, you will have to use your reserved hours no later than 2022.
+If you do not, and no other agreements have been laid down, any leave hours not used will expire five years after the last day of the calendar year during which you documented your choice in the employment terms and conditions scheme.
 If your employment ends before the start of the period in which you had intended to save up leave hours or the period in which you had wished to take up the leave, then you will have to take up the reserved leave immediately before the date of resignation.
 It is only possible to have the reserved leave paid out in money if the unit in question for reasons of force majeure has provided you with insufficient opportunity to take up the entirety or part of the reserved leave and written agreement has been reached on the payment of the hours reserved no later than three months before the date of resignation.

-If you wish to have more hours off, you can buy up to 80 hours for the year 2017.
+If you wish to have more hours off, you can buy up to 80 hours yearly.
 The minimum number of hours you can buy is 8 hours.
 You can pay for these hours out of your salary, holiday bonus and/or end-of-year bonus.
 The value of one hour is set at 0.704% of the monthly gross salary in case of full employment.
 This percentage includes a holiday bonus of 8% and an end-of-year bonus of 8.3%.

-Any additional leave you buy is registered on your leave card.
+Any additional leave you buy is registered on your leave card after your choices are processed by HR.
 The value of the leave bought by you is deducted from the source of your choice: salary, holiday bonus and/or end-of-year bonus.

 Because this concerns an exchange of money for time, the permission of your dean or head of department is required.

 It is possible to sell up to a maximum of 38 hours for additional salary.
 Wage tax will be deducted from the gross amount.